 - Write the child’s full name, ID number and school name on the outside of this envelope.
 Do NOT write a return address on this envelope!

-- Place the first envelope into another 6”x9” envelope, or wrap the first envelope in shipping paper.
+- Place the first envelope into a second, slightly larger envelope, or wrap the first envelope in shipping paper.

 - Write the mailing address for your child on the outer envelope or layer of shipping paper.
 Include a return address.
 This layer will be removed by field personnel and will not be given to your child.
 This step protects your personal contact information from falling into the wrong hands.